 So how do we acquire hindsight that we can act upon to change the future?
 Well, to start with we need a flux capacitor and a small amount of plutonium to generate the 1.21 gigawatts of electricity needed to enable time travel!
 Oh, we’ll also need a car (preferably a Delorean) that can hit 88 miles per hour!
 But I know what you’re thinking, changing the temporal timelines could be disastrous, and you’re quite right!
 That’s why within this article we’re not going to provide instructions on building a time machine.

-How can we prioritise and strategically align Projects?
+How can we prioritise and carry out strategic alignment

 I sense your disappointment of not learning how to build your very own time machine within this article, but there is still another way in which you can ensure you’re selecting the right projects!

-You may have guessed this already, especially if you’ve been reading the “poor project management” series, Microsoft PPM (Project Online & Project Server) can help you do this!
+You may have guessed this already, especially if you’ve been reading the “poor project management” series, Microsoft PPM can help you do this!
 So if you’re looking to ensure: